nfroidure/whook/README.md

 # Contributing

-Clone this project repository and run:
+Clone this project's repository and run:

 ```sh
 npm i